North Korean missile launch triggers evacuation warnings in Japan | News Channel 3-12

 North Korean missile launch triggers evacuation warnings in Japan

-Thursday’s launch also follows a barrage of missiles that North Korea fired earlier in the week after sounding angry warnings about large-scale joint military exercises involving the United States and South Korea named “Vigilant Storm.”
+They also follow a volley of missiles and artillery shells fired by North Korea on Wednesday after Pyongyang sounded angry warnings about large-scale joint military exercises involving the United States and South Korea named “Vigilant Storm.”
 The maneuvers, which began Monday, involve 240 aircraft and “thousands of service members” from both countries, according to the US Defense Department.

 On Wednesday, North Korea launched at least 23 short-range missiles of varying types to the east and west of the Korean Peninsula, according to the South Korean Defense Ministry.